-(Includes former Health Sciences Program Leaders.
-This does not include Directors of the GEP, Honors Program, etc.)
+Academic Program Directors includes former Health Sciences Program Leaders, but does not include Graduate Program Directors, Directors of the GEP, Honors Program, etc.

 A. Academic Program Directors shall be awarded a twelve (12) month supplemental contract in the amount commensurate with experience as an academic Program Director based on the following schedule for the term of May 2018 - April 2019: